psu-edu/.github/profile/README.md

-# Welcome to the Penn State University Organization (psu-edu)!
+# Welcome to the Penn State University Organization!

 This a place to start for individual or small groups of users who need only basic Git features.